 Getting dressed can have a lot of steps.
 It helps to break it down into smaller steps – for example, putting on underwear, then t-shirt, shorts, socks and shoes.

-- hold onto the front of the waistband (3 years)
+- Hold onto the front of the waistband.

-- push one leg at a time through the leg holes while also holding pants (4½ years)
+- Push one leg at a time through the leg holes while also holding pants.

 Talking your child through each step lets her know what to do and includes her in the process.
-In the early stages, simple words or phrases (for example, ‘shirt on’) are OK.
-You can say more as your child’s language develops (for example, ‘push your arm through the sleeve’).
+In the early stages, simple words or phrases are OK – for example, ‘Shirt on’.
+You can say more as your child’s language develops – for example, ‘Push your arm through the sleeve’.

 A big advantage of this approach is that often the most rewarding thing about a task is getting it finished – and your child gets to this reward sooner when she masters the last step first.

-- If you’re positive and supportive, your child is more likely to cooperate.
+If you can be positive and supportive, your child is more likely to cooperate.
 So a lot of praise will go a long way, even if your child has put his pants on backwards!
 Here are some practical tips to help:

 - Talk about the weather when you and your child are choosing clothes.
-Ask her whether it’s hot or cold, raining or sunny.
+Ask him whether it’s hot or cold, raining or sunny.

 - Teach your child the difference between dirty and clean clothes – for example, ‘Dirty clothes go in the laundry basket, and we don’t wear them again until they’re back in the drawer’.
-You can use some simple guidelines, such as wearing clean underwear and socks every day.
+You can use some simple guidelines, like wearing clean underwear and socks every day.

 - Have your child sit down for dressing tasks.
 Sitting on the floor might be easier than sitting on a chair or bed for some children.